 Provide and Maintain the Services

 Using the information we collect, we are able to deliver the Services to you and honor our Terms of Service contract with you.
 For example, we need to use your information to provide you with your personal Profile which tracks your progress, activity, physical health measurements, and other trends; to enable the community features of the Services; and to give you customer support.
+In addition, the information is used to provide you with meaningful feedback about your status and progress through one of the PeerWell programs you are currently using or have used in the past.

 For the Services’ community features, we may use your information to help you find and connect with other users and to allow other users to find and connect with you.